Penguin4Games/website/README.md

 Let us know if any games are broken [here](https://github.com/Penguin4Games/Penguin4Games.github.io/issues/6).
 ## How to Play

 Make sure Flash is installed.
 You can install it [here](https://get.adobe.com/flashplayer/).
 (NOTE: Clicking the link in Chrome will ask you to run Flash.
-If you really want to install it, press Yes, then click [here](https://get.adobe.com/flashplayer/) again, but Chrome already has Flash included, so this shouldn't matter.)
+If you really want to install it, press Yes, then click [here](https://get.adobe.com/flashplayer/) again, but Chrome already has Flash included, so this shouldn't matter until 2020.
+By that time, we will have hopefully converted our Flash games to HTML5 so that this isn't required anymore.)
 Then, run the games.
 Voila!

 If you're on iOS, try [Puffin Web Browser](https://itunes.apple.com/gb/app/puffin-web-browser-free/id472937654?mt=8)
 ## Game List